 - Schools are an important source of support for pupils experiencing problems with drugs and must ensure that all staff (teaching and non-teaching) understand the limits of confidentiality, balancing the desire to maintain confidentiality and support the young person with the duty to safeguard and promote the welfare of the young person and others.
-The school Safeguarding Policy and Procedures must be followed.
-Staff cannot and should not promise total confidentiality. - There are important reasons why personal and sensitive information needs to be shared in relation to child protection (e.g. when working with the police, referral to external agencies etc).
-The Data Protection Act and Crime and Disorder Act allow personal information to be shared if there is an over-riding public interest in the first instance, or to prevent crime and disorder in the second.
+The school Safeguarding Child Protection Policy and Procedures must be followed.
+Staff cannot and should not promise confidentiality to the pupil. - There are important reasons why personal and sensitive information needs to be shared in relation to child protection (e.g. when working with the police, referral to external agencies etc).
+Data protection legislation, namely, the General Data Protection Regulation 2016 (as amended, extended or re-enacted from time to time) and Crime and Disorder Act allow personal information to be shared if there is an over-riding public interest in the first instance, or to prevent crime and disorder in the second.
 However, in assessing the suitability of sharing information, all efforts should be made to encourage the young person to give their informed consent.
-If a decision is taken to share confidential information, a written record of any concerns, including the reasons for breaching a pupil's confidentiality, should be made. - The following questions should also be considered: - o How serious is the situation? - o What immediate and significant risk does the young person face? - o What implications (both positive and negative) could keeping a confidence have? - Could significant harm result from keeping the young person's disclosure confidential? - Young people must, whenever possible, be made aware of the limitations of confidentiality before they disclose a confidence.
-If a confidence needs to be broken, the school should explain to the young person (and parents/carers as appropriate): why the confidence was broken, who will be/has been informed, what will be/was disclosed, how the information will be used and that their privacy will be respected and information.
+If a decision is taken to share confidential information, a written record of any concerns, including the reasons for breaching a pupil's confidentiality, should be made. - The following questions should also be considered: - How serious is the situation? - What immediate and significant risk does the young person face? - What implications (both positive and negative) could keeping a confidence have?

+- Could there be a transfer of risk to other children? - Could significant harm result from keeping the young person's disclosure confidential? - Young people must, whenever possible, be made aware of the limitations of confidentiality before they disclose a confidence.
+If a confidence needs to be broken, the school should explain to the young person (and parents/carers as appropriate): why the confidence was broken, who will be/has been informed, what will be/was disclosed, how the information will be used and that their privacy will be respected.

-8.2 Parental substance misuse
+8.2 Parental Substance Misuse

 - Parental substance misuse has the potential to impact negatively on outcomes for children and young people.
-[Hidden Harm: Responding to the Needs of Children of Problem Drug Users.
-ACMD: 2003 estimated that 2-3 per cent of children are affected by problematic parental substance use.
+'Hidden Harm: Responding to the Needs of Children of Problem Drug Users' (ACMD: 2003) estimated that 2-3 per cent of children are affected by problematic parental substance use.
 This estimate only covers parents with serious dependencies on heroin and crack cocaine, and does not account for children affected by alcohol or other drug use in the household. - Substance use in itself is not a reason for considering a child to be suffering or at risk of suffering significant harm, although it may be a contributing factor. - The DSL or Headmaster will liaise with the police and/or external agencies where required.

-8.3 Legal drugs
+8.3 Legal Drugs